 I put all my stuff in a 5' x 10' storage unit, packed the dog and cats into a Subaru Forester known as "White Rabbit," and began this crazy tumbleweed gypsy nomad adventure.
 I tent camped with cats.
 That takes a special kind of crazy.

 I logged much of my journey from June 2018 through October 2019 in a Facebook album, but that platform has obvious limitations.
-I will be working to catch this blog up on those travels, but it will take a little time.
+I had hoped to catch this blog up on those travels, but times were hard and I never managed to tell those stories here (yet).

 I've been a full-time camper since June 2018 but this is the first time I've done any urban camping and boondocking right in the city at parks and parking meters.
 The homeless situation here is unspeakably bad, just heartbreaking.
 That's another story for another place, but one I feel compelled to tell.